 (click on image for larger picture)

-The data is downloaded as a CSV (comma separated values) file so it can be opened by any spreadsheet application – Apple, Google, Microsoft, etc. If you are using the Firefox web browser there are a few more steps to opening the downloaded simulation data, see an explanation in the first answer in the FAQs section of this guide.
+The data is downloaded as a CSV (comma separated values) file so it can be opened by any spreadsheet – Apple, Google, Microsoft, etc. If you are using the Firefox web browser there are a few more steps to opening the downloaded simulation data, see an explanation in the answer to FAQ 1 in the FAQs section of this guide.

 Once the simulation data is open in your spreadsheet, you can view the downloaded data.
 It is grouped into sections.
 There are data sections for: